What is Remote Work?

-🔌 What Technology is Involved in Remote Work?
-Telephone, email, online chats, filesharing system, online video chat and many new technologies.
+What Technology is Involved in Remote Work?
+Telephone, email, online chats, file sharing systems, online video chat and many new technologies.

-It may seem obvious on the surface, but there are many aspects of remote work.
-A deeper understanding of the physical situation, processes, and outcomes separate it from the daily experience of being co-located in a company.
+Here's an obvious statement- there are many aspects of remote work.
+However, a deeper understanding of the physical situation, processes, and outcomes separate it from the daily experience of being co-located in a company.
 This becomes even more apparent when considering how a truly global workforce operates to create value and a good living for the entire team.